matthew-davis/bliss-keyboard/README.md

 * Definitions
   * Sort aesthetics of the component
   * Make that area available 100% of the time even if the definitions are turned off
-  * onMouseOver of each flag writes the language in the area where definitions go
+  * onMouseOver of each flag writes the language in the area where definitions go (in the correct language)
   * Add definition of last typed character
   * Change to the definition of the character being hovered over
   * If in the home menu the definition is the menu name